rjassef/LRT/README.md

 # LRT
-This is a new development branch.
+This is a new development branch. x